patriciomacadden/miniconfig/README.md

 ## Integration with Rails

-The integration with sinatra is pretty straightforward.
-You must create a helper method that creates the config object:
+The integration with rails is also pretty straightforward, as in the previous example, just create a helper:

 ```ruby
 # config/application.rb